alexgagnon/java-azure/README.md

 - DB
   - Integration testing: TestContainers

-**NOTE: this project installs certs so you can develop locally over HTTPS.
-You need to have `mkcert` installed**

 ## Getting Started

 This is a Gradle based multiproject repository.
 The repo template contains an API (/api) and a website (/site).
 This is to make it easy to create 3-tier systems, but if you don't need one or the other, you can just delete them.

 There is a third module, DTOs (/dtos), which is where you should create your inter-service models if using SSR (Java to Java).
 If your front-end is SPA (JavaScript to Java) or are not using the API Client approach from the website server, this isn't required as communication is done over AJAX.
+If you delete the module, you will need to remove it as a dependency from the API and the website modules (in the `dependencies` block of `build.gradle`, remove `implementation project(':dtos')`)

 The recommended way to run Gradle is with `./gradlew <task>` on Linux/Mac, `./gradlew.bat <task>` in Windows, or using the Gradle plugins available for most modern IDEs.
 If not, you should make sure Gradle version is consistent across all environments.
 The root `/env.properties` file explicitely indicates the Gradle version that should be used and is checked whenever running a Gradle task.

 ## Configuration

-Each module defines it's own metadata in their directories `env.properties` file, such as application name and version.
+Each module defines its own metadata in their directories `env.properties` file, such as application name and version.
 Primary Spring Boot properties are configured in the `src/main/resources/application.properties`, and profile dependent ones are in `src/main/resources/application-<profile>.properties`.

 NOTE: although each module can theoretically define their own Java version, it's much easier to run top-level Gradle tasks if they are the same.
 If you're using SDKMan as your Java SDK version manager you can define the exact Java vendor/version you want in the root `/.sdkmanrc` file, which you can set using `sdk env`.
 If you have SDKMans sdkman_auto_env property configured, whenever you work in the root directory it will automatically set the correct version.